cohesity/cohesity-nagios-plugin/README.md

 - $HOSTADDRESS$ : Cluster vip or FQDN from hosts definition
 - $HOSTNAME$ : Host name from hosts definition
 - $USER2$ : path to .ini file with authentication details.
 Defined in resource.cfg
+- $USER1$ : path to directory with cohesity nagios scripts.
+Defined in resource.cfg (for example */usr/local/nagios/libexec*)

 ### Commands:
 ```